Douglas Brothers: Early life and education

 The Douglas Brothers grew up in Southend, Essex, UK.
 Andrew Douglas studied Fine Art at Cardiff and Sunderland Polytechnic Colleges.
 Their older sibling, Graeme Douglas, was guitarist/songwriter with new wave rock band Eddie And The Hot Rods.
 Andrew designed an album cover for the Hot Rods, and this led to photographing album covers for the groups The Jam and The Cure.

 In 1975, Andrew moved to London and began working as assistant to John Swannell and Lord Snowdon.

 In 1989, Andrew was joined by younger brother, Stuart, a graduate of Barking College of Art.
 The pair began working as a collaborative duo under the solitary photographic imprint The Douglas Brothers.

 Although they photographed a wide variety of subjects, the Douglas Brothers were known for their overtly moody and atmospheric portraiture.
 Technically, they employed mainly older photographic processes, and gained recognition for their sepia litho portraiture of people like Daniel Day-Lewis, Susan Sontag, Gabriel García Márquez, Salman Rushdie, Steven Soderbergh, Paul Auster, John Le Carré, Anish Kapoor, Kazuo Ishiguro and Jeanette Winterson.
 The Douglas Brothers photographic output was prolific, and their portfolio grew to incorporate abstract imagery, collage, nudes and reportage.
 Which brother had actually clicked the shutter was not disclosed.

 Periodicals, books, and music photography

 The Douglas Brothers’ work appeared in magazine, newspaper, book publishing and advertising industries on both sides of the Atlantic.
 Publications included The Face, The New York Times, The Independent, New Scientist, Empire and Premiere.

 Book publishers included Jonathan Cape and Faber and Faber.
 For the music industry, The Douglas Brothers photographed Ronnie Wood, Blur, Morrissey, Prefab Sprout, De La Soul, The Farm and Bryan Ferry.

 Annie Leibovitz GAP campaign

-The Douglas Brothers' collaborative output and industry profile led to them being photographed by Annie Leibovitz for a GAP campaign alongside Miles Davies.
+The Douglas Brothers' collaborative output and industry profile led to them being photographed by Annie Leibovitz for a GAP campaign alongside Miles Davis.